mario6385/Among-us-4/README.md

 ![3 주술사](https://user-images.githubusercontent.com/93028495/147849014-7f7604f5-50e6-47ce-9686-5658610bdcab.png)

 ### **Team: Coven**
 Hex master is a witch who can hex everyone to kill them(excluding witch).
-Hexed player will know that they are hexed.\
+Hexed players will know that they are hexed.\
 Settings
 | Name | Description | Range | Default |
 |----------|:-------------:|:------:|:------:|